 Phenolic compounds (natural phenol and polyphenols) found mainly in skins, stems, and seeds of grapes, including anthocyanins (pigments) and tannins — the latter responsible for the astringent and sometimes bitter sensations in wines that may contribute to the sense of fullness in wines as well as antioxidant properties enhancing the ability to improve over time.
 Winemaking practices such as "maceration" or "cold soak" are customarily practiced to enhance the feel of phenolic content in wine without increasing bitterness or astringency, as does extended oak aging (the latter, also adding vanillin, toasted or charred sensations).

 Malolactic fermentation (i.e., secondary fermentation)

-A pre-fermentation winemaking process that first came into vogue during the 1970s and 1980s in Burgundy, France for production of Pinot noir based reds, and today has become standard practice all over the world for not just Pinot noir but also for grapes such as Zinfandel, Cinsaut or Grenache which, like Pinot noir, tend to be moderate in phenolic content (primarily tannin and anthocyanin or color).
+A pre-fermentation winemaking process that first came into vogue during the 1970s and 1980s in Burgundy, France for the production of Pinot noir-based reds, and today has become standard practice all over the world for not just Pinot noir but also for grapes such as Zinfandel, Cinsaut or Grenache which, like Pinot noir, tend to be moderate in phenolic content (primarily tannin and anthocyanin or color).